lesander/kamergotchi-bot/README.md

-# kamergotchi-bot
+# KamerBOTchi

-:sos: Automatically take care of your favorite dutch politician.
+*Automatically take care of your favorite dutch politician.*

+A Node.js Kamergotchi bot.